kestra-io/docs/content/blogs/2023-08-11-dataframes.md

 We've covered a lot already.
 Here are some additional tools that support Dataframe and SQL workflows:
 - [Vaex](https://github.com/vaexio/vaex) - Out-of-core hybrid Apache Arrow/NumPy DataFrame library for Python, ML, visualization and exploration of big tabular data at a billion rows per second.
 - [Spark SQL](https://spark.apache.org/sql/) - a SQL interface to Spark dataframes.
 This is the most mature interface when it comes to seamlessly combining SQL with imperative code written in Python, Scala and Java.
 Spark was the first dataframe framework that added SQL support.
-- [Pandas on Spark](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html) — while Spark SQL is mature, the Pandas API for Spark is rather limited with at most around 70% coverage of what you can do with Pandas.
+- [Pandas on Spark](https://spark.apache.org/docs/latest/api/python/user_guide/pandas_on_spark/index.html) — while Spark SQL is mature, the Pandas API for Spark is rather limited with only [around 60% coverage](https://modin.readthedocs.io/en/stable/getting_started/why_modin/modin_vs_dask_vs_koalas.html#modin-vs-dask-dataframe-vs-koalas) of what you can do with Pandas.
 Still, if you need some Pandas functionality while mostly using [PySpark](https://spark.apache.org/docs/latest/api/python/index.html), it's worth checking out.
 You can notice here that Spark is the most comprehensive among all these dataframe frameworks, covering Pandas API, DataFrame libraries in multiple lanuages, while also providing a reliable SQL interface on top of them.
 - [Dask](https://www.dask.org/) and [Ray](https://www.ray.io/) — distributed frameworks to parallelize Python and ML applications.
 The [dask-sql](https://dask-sql.readthedocs.io/en/latest/) project provides a distributed query engine in Python, allowing a mixture of SQL operations and Python code.
 Ray supports SQL via an external open-source contribution called [ray-sql](https://github.com/datafusion-contrib/ray-sql).
 However, judging by the number of downloads, both ``dask-sql`` and ``ray-sql`` are not widely used yet.
 - [R's data.table](https://github.com/Rdatatable/data.table) — provides a high-performance version of [base R](https://www.r-project.org/about.html)'s `data.frame` table abstraction.
 - [bodo.ai](https://www.bodo.ai/) is a SQL and Python data processing platform powered by MPI parallelization technologies.
 Initially, they promised faster performance than pandas simply by wrapping your functions with a `@bodo.jit` Python decorator, but since then, they seemed to have largely switched their focus to SQL-based workflows with their Bodo SQL context.